 - 7: Full Metal Jacket (1987)

 A film broken into two sections, Full Metal Jacket gets us inside the head of a soldier and crystallizes the experience of the Vietnam War.
 While the first portion tends to dwarf the latter, Kubrick's machine gun spatter hits in a fairly tight grouping here.
-As powerful as it is cynical, it shows us the dehumanizing side of war and transformation of the US soldier in the midst of the Vietnam War, complete with dark humor, sharp dialogue and R. Lee Ermey's terrifyingly commanding performance.
+As powerful as it is cynical, it shows us the dehumanizing side of war and the transformation of the US soldier in the midst of the Vietnam War, complete with dark humor, sharp dialogue and R. Lee Ermey's terrifyingly commanding performance.

 - 6: Barry Lyndon (1975)

 Labeled by Roger Ebert as "one of the most beautiful films ever made", Kubrick manages to make each frame feel like an oil painting, going so far as to create a custom camera to pickup images in low light.
-Narratively, it never fully grips me like some of other Kubrick's films, but its lush visuals often spring to mind.
+Narratively, it never fully grips me like some of Kubrick's other films, but its lush visuals often spring to mind.
 Watching Barry Lyndon is like taking a trip to an art museum from the comforts of your couch; each frame being an individual piece of art that manages to transport us to another time altogether.
-The film wasn't a great success, and it's not the greatest form of entertainment, but it is a perfect example of Kubrick's directorial vision.
+The film wasn't a great success, and it's not the greatest form of entertainment, but it is a perfect example of Kubrick's fierce directorial vision.